atangyj/streaming-heartbeat/README.md

 ## Scenario

 Many streaming service users will share their account with family and friends and split the cost of subscribing a service.
-To satisfy the user need and control the operation cost, a service provider can provide a subscription plan which allows limited people use a single account.
+To satisfy the user need and control the operation cost, a service provider can provide a subscription plan which allows limited people to use a single account.

 This api is to handle this scenario.
-It allows an user account watch 3 videos at maximum conconcurrently.
+It allows an user account to watch 3 videos at maximum conconcurrently.
 - It can be 3 people watch the same video or different video with the same user id at the same time.
 - It can be a person watch 3 different videos simultaneouly.